-- Decrease in lumbo-pelvic (or core) stability has shown an increase in lower extremity injuries, especially in females
+- A drop in lumbo-pelvic (or core) stability has increased lower extremity injuries, especially in females.

-- The injuries that females are at greater risk for are: anterior cruciate ligament (ACL) ruptures, patellofemoral pain syndrome, iliotibial band friction syndrome, and stress fratures (femoral, pubic, tibial, and metatarsal).
+- The injuries that females are at greater risk for are: anterior cruciate ligament (ACL) ruptures, patellofemoral pain syndrome, iliotibial band friction syndrome, and stress fractures (femoral, pubic, tibial, and metatarsal).

 What They Found

-These were the main results from the study:
+These were the main results of the study:

-- Athletes who did not sustain an injury were significantly stronger in hip abduction and external rotation
+- Athletes who did not sustain an injury were notably stronger in hip abduction and outer cycle

-- Hip external rotation strength was the only useful predictor of injury status
+- Hip outer cycle strength was the only useful predictor of injury status

-Often times when we focus on working on the core we think of crunches or bridge variations.
-It is interesting how this research expands on things further and looks at core function in different planes of movement and different movements.
-I like the fact that it highlights the importance of looking at hip abduction and hip external rotation strength.
+When we focus on working on the core, we often think of crunches or bridge interpretations.
+Interestingly, this research expands on things further and looks at a core function in different planes of movement and other movements.
+I like that it highlights the importance of looking at hip abduction and hip outer cycle strength.
 Many times this is not mentioned or covered in an exercise program.

 Here is an exercise that I give to work on hip movement and strength:

-A few comments on the exercise.
-The exercise can be used for:
+A few comments on the practice.
+The activity can be used for:

 - Educating the movement of hip movement from the rest of the body.

-The directions given and the cueing can change the function of the exercise.
+The directions are given, and the cueing can change the function of the movement.

 Easy and Effective Exercises for Tennis Elbow